Ralph Darling: Named after Ralph Darling

 The Logan River in South-East Queensland was named the Darling River in 1826 by Captain Patrick Logan, in honour of the then-Governor Darling.
 However, Darling decided to, "[return] the compliment by renaming the river the Logan, to recognise Logan's enthusiasm and efficiency."

+Popular culture

+Darling appears as a character in the radio play Spoiled Darlings and the mini series The Patriots.